Tetovo: Landmarks

-Cuisine and food
+Cuisine

-Tetovo is home of the dish Tavče Gravče, known locally in Tetovo as Tavë me Groshë.
-During Socialist Yugoslavia, the dish was known around the country as Tetovski Gravče, in reference to the city of Tetovo, where the dish originates.
-Although different varieties of the meal are made around Balkans, the traditional Tetovo tavče gravče is cooked and served in a terracotta pot.
+Tetovo is where the Tavče Gravče dish originates.
+In Albanian, it is also known as Tavë me Groshë.
+During Socialist Yugoslavia, the dish was known around the country as Tetovsko Gravče, in reference to the city of Tetovo, where the dish comes from.
+Although different varieties of the meal are made throughout the Balkans, the traditional Tetovo tavče gravče is cooked and served in a terracotta pot.

 Most cuisines in Tetovo have a strong Ottoman influence or foundation such as Ajvar, Sujuk and Gevrek.
-Tetovo is known for its barbecue restaurants, Qebaptorë, where Ćevapi and Pljeskavica (including Shar Pljeskavica" (Šarska pljeskavica), stuffed with kashkaval cheese).
-Byrektorës, pastry restaurants, are also common in Tetovo and produce Burek. Ëmbëltore, sweet shops, produce locally made traditional sweets such as Lukum, Tulumba, Kataif and Baklava.
-Boza is also fermented in Tetovo and is a common beverage consumed.
+Tetovo is known for its barbecue restaurants, Qebaptorë, where Ćevapi and Pljeskavica (including the Shar Pljeskavica" (Šarska pljeskavica), stuffed with kashkaval cheese).
+Byrektorës, pastry restaurants, are also common in Tetovo and produce Burek, while Ëmbëltore, which are sweet shops, produce locally made traditional sweets such as Lukum, Tulumba, Kataif and Baklava.
+Boza is also fermented in Tetovo and is a commonly consumed beverage.

 The cuisines in Tetovo have a unique taste and flavour due to the local agricultural products used to make the cuisines.
-In North Macedonia, Tetovo Kashkaval cheese is the most popular as it is made naturally from sheep's milk from the Šar Mountains.
-During the Kingdom of Yugoslavia, apples from Tetovo were popular in Belgrade and were known as Tetovo Jabuka.
+In North Macedonia, the Tetovo variety of Kashkaval cheese is the most popular as it is made naturally from sheep's milk in the Šar Mountains.
+During the Yugoslav period, apples from Tetovo were popular in Belgrade and were known as Tetovski Jabuka.

+Albanians from the Macedonian region of Polog, a conurbation of villages between Tetovo and Gostivar, specialised in confectionary, ice-cream and general hospitality businesses like cafes and grills around Yugoslavia.
+It was even stereotyped in Yugoslavia.